leto/leto.github.com/outline.md

 > I enjoy being the leader of a team of very smart people and solving hard problems.

+### Mentor/Org Admin, Parrot Foundation, Google Summer of Code 2013.

+This program draws the smartest college-age students from around the world to hack on free and open source projects.

+### Mentor/Org Admin, Parrot Foundation, Google Summer of Code 2012

 ### Mentor/Org Admin, Parrot Foundation, Google Code-In 2011.

-This program is currently in progress and draws the smartest high-school students from around the world to hack on free and open source projects.
+This program draws the smartest high-school students from around the world to hack on free and open source projects.

 ### Mentor/Org Admin, Parrot Foundation, GSoC 2011.